 - Foam insulation is another common option.
 A board of foam can be installed instead of drywall to help in the insulation process.
 By using the batt insulation that was mentioned previously, you can be assured that your garage will be properly insulated.
 However, you’ll need to see if the foam board is allowed in your city’s building codes or not.

 - Insulation that’s blown-in is quickly becoming one of the most used materials to insulate a garage.
 You can’t blow-in insulation on your own, and this is where we take over, and everything for you.
 The process works by opening up a hole in your garage and pumping it with cellulose.
 Our experts will install it and will only take a couple of hours to complete.
 To be sure that your insulation is blown-in properly, just give us a call and your home will be safe after this process.

 If your existing garage door isn’t insulated, you can either add insulation to it or replace it with a ready-made insulated garage door.

 There’s a number of garage door insulation kits on the market, or you can opt to insulate metal door panels by fitting rigid foam.

 Keep in mind that a new, insulated garage door will come complete with a new rubber gasket along the bottom.
-This gasket will prevent both harsh weather as well as unwelcome critters from getting into your garage.
+This gasket will prevent both harsh weathers as well as unwelcome critters from getting into your garage.
 The best thing to do is to contact a professional like Eco Spray to do the job.

 Instead of Insulating the Garage Attic